Behind Fox News' Baseless Seth Rich Story: The Untold Tale

 The network cited an unnamed FBI official.
 And the report relied heavily on Wheeler, a former police detective, hired months earlier on behalf of the Riches by Butowsky.

-These developments took place during growing public concerns over a federal investigation into the Trump camp's possible collusion with the Russian government during the campaign.
+These developments took place during growing public concern over a federal investigation into the Trump camp's possible collusion with the Russian government during the campaign.
 The allegations have since touched the president's son and son-in-law, his former campaign manager, his attorney general and his first national security adviser, who resigned as a result.

 The question of Rich's death took on greater urgency for Butowsky after Trump fired FBI Director James Comey in early May.
 Comey had been overseeing the Russia investigation.
 The story ran just a week later.